sprinklej/SYSC3303/Assignment_02/ReadMe.txt

 ——Java Files
 Agent.java
 Contains the code to run an agent thread, which randomly decides which 2 ingredients to place on the table when it is empty.
+In one step the agent prepares the ingredients that it is going to put on the table.
+Then in another step (when the agent has access to an empty table) it places the ingredients on the table.
 -The thread dies after putting ingredients on the table 20 times.

 Chef.java